-The technical review is currently taking place.
-It'll look at a range of evidence including:
+The technical review looked at a range of evidence including:

 - Traffic Regulation Orders (TROs) for weight, width and height restrictions

 - The resilient road network and its strategic road network diversions

 - GPS data showing the origin and destination of trips and routes taken